MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 Surface Hub doesn't support remote assistance.

 *Potential impact on organization policies:*

 - Policies related to remote assistance don't apply for Surface Hub.

 ## Network

 ### Domain join and Azure Active Directory (Azure AD) join

 Surface Hub uses domain join and Azure AD join primarily to provide a directory-backed admin group.
 Hybrid join isn't supported.
 Users can't sign in with a domain account.
 For more information, see [Admin group management](admin-group-management-for-surface-hub.md).

 *Potential impact on organization policies:*

 - Group policy settings aren't applied when a Surface Hub is joined to your domain.
 Policy settings related to domain membership don't apply to Surface Hub.

 ### Accessing domain resources

 Users can sign in to Microsoft Edge to access intranet sites and online resources (such as Microsoft 365).
-If your Surface Hub is configured with a device account, the system uses it to access Exchange and Skype for Business.
+If your Surface Hub is configured with a device account, the system uses it to access Exchange, Microsoft Teams Rooms, or Skype for Business.
 However, Surface Hub doesn't support accessing domain resources such as file shares and printers.

 *Potential impact on organization policies:*

 - Policies related to accessing domain objects don't apply for Surface Hub.